zdorow/TheScopeReport/README.md

 Windows/MacOS: Unzip then go to /dist/MobileDeviceTool.jar and double click.

 Linux: Has not been tested in linux, however if you have the most recent versions of the JRE and JDK then it should run fine.
 It does require a GUI.
-If the demand is there it could be converted to a script.
+If the demand is there, it could easily be converted to a script.